tjturnage/wdss2/README.md

 wdss_create_figures.py
 ---------------------
 Takes the staged files and uses <a href="https://matplotlib.org/" target="_blank">matplotlib</a> to create multi-pane images.
-Also leverages 'case_data.py' to control workflow.
+Also leverages 'case_data.py' to control workflow and to define plotting domains.
 Imports custom_maps.py to get the color tables needed to render the maps.
+Imports several functions from my_functions.py